actris-cloudnet/dataportal-docs/api/data-portal.md

 - `longitude`: Longitude of the site given with the precision of three decimals.
 - `altitude`: Elevation of the site from sea level in meters.
 - `gaw`: Global Atmosphere Watch identifier.
 If the site does not have one, `Unknown`.
+- `dvasId`: DVAS data portal station id. `null` if site is not listed in the DVAS portal.
 - `country`: The country in which the site resides.
 Human-readable.

 Example query: